 Talented and Gifted (TAG) Assessments Information and Student Survey

 Reynolds School District identifies talented and gifted (TAG) students according to Oregon Administrative Rule (OAR) 581-022-2325.
-TAG students in Reynolds demonstrate a pattern of exceptional ability, performance, or achievement when compared to similar age peers nationally and in the local district community.
-Identification decisions are based on a robust body of evidence that considers a child’s background, experiences, and opportunities to learn.
+TAG students in Reynolds demonstrate a pattern of exceptional ability, performance, or achievement when compared with others of their age, experience, or environment nationally and in the local district community.
+Eligibility decisions are based on a preponderance of evidence that considers a child’s background, experiences, and opportunities to learn.
 Click here for more information about TAG.

 Please select your student's grade level below for more information.